weshinsley/QMP/README.md

 ![Main Screenshot](img/screenshot1.jpg)

 * You can manage playlists (new, load, save/as) from the File menu.
-* Add movies by dragging them from another window onto the list, or use the add button.
+* Add media by dragging them from another window onto the list, or use the add button.
-* Re-order movies (just for your convenience) with the up/down buttons.
+* Re-order media(just for your convenience) with the up/down
+buttons.
-* Remove movies from the list with the delete button.
+* Remove media from the list with the delete button.
-* Play movies by doubling clicking them, or highlighting them and clicking the play button.
+* Play media by doubling clicking them, or highlighting them and clicking the play button.
-* The Play turns into pause while the movie plays, and turns into resume if you pause the movie.
+* The Play turns into pause while the media plays, and turns into resume if you pause the movie.
-* Left-most button rewinds a movie at any time.
+* Left-most button rewinds at any time.
-* The stop button stops the movie and removes the movie window.
+* The stop button stops and removes the movie window (if video).

 ### Settings